ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - `i2c_abort_async`:
   - Aborts any ongoing async transfers.

-### Undefined behaviour
+### Undefined behavior

 - Use of a `null` pointer as an argument to any function.
 - Calling any `I2C` function before calling `i2c_init` or after calling `i2c_free`.
 - Initializing the `I2C` peripheral with invalid `SDA` and `SCL` pins.
 - Initializing the peripheral in slave mode if slave mode is not supported, indicated by `i2c_get_capabilities`.
-- Operating the peripheral in slave mode without first specifying an address using `i2c_slave_address`
+- Operating the peripheral in slave mode without first specifying an address using `i2c_slave_address`.
 - Setting an address using `i2c_slave_address` after initializing the peripheral in master mode.
 - Setting an address to an `I2C` reserved value.
 - Setting an address larger than the 7-bit supported maximum if 10-bit addressing is not supported.
 - Setting an address larger than the 10-bit supported maximum.
-- Setting a frequency outside the supported range given by `i2c_get_capabilities`
+- Setting a frequency outside the supported range given by `i2c_get_capabilities`.
 - Using the device in a multimaster configuration when `supports_multimaster_mode` is false.
 - Specifying an invalid address when calling any `read` or `write` functions.
 - Setting the length of the transfer or receive buffers to larger than the buffers are.